 Your doctor will work with you to find the best treatment plan based on what is causing your ulcers.

-Lifestyle modifications are a must to manage peptic ulcers and prevent recurrences.
-These include
+Lifestyle modifications are a must to manage peptic ulcers and prevent recurrences, such as:

 - Have regular mealtimes (not skipping breakfast or lunch)

 - Get at least seven to eight hours of undisturbed sleep daily

 - Avoid certain foods such as spices, like excess chili in your diet